 The development and commercialization of drugs and therapeutic biologics is highly competitive and subject to rapid and significant technological change.
 We are currently developing biotherapeutics that will compete with other drugs and therapies that currently exist or are being developed in the segments of the pharmaceutical, biotechnology and other related markets that develop oncology treatments.
 Product candidates we may develop in the future are also likely to face competition from other drugs and therapies, some of which we may not currently be aware.
 We have competitors both in the United States and internationally, including major multinational pharmaceutical companies, established biotechnology companies, specialty pharmaceutical companies, universities, academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for the research, development, manufacturing and commercialization of cancer immunotherapies.
 Many of our competitors have significantly greater financial, manufacturing, marketing, drug development, technical and human resources and commercial expertise than we do.
-Large pharmaceutical products.
-These companies also have significantly greater research and marketing capabilities than we do and may also have product stat have been approved or are in late stages of development and collaborative arrangements in our target markets with leading companies and research institutions.
+Large pharmaceutical companies, in particular, have extensive experience in clinical testing, obtaining regulatory approvals, recruiting patients and in manufacturing pharmaceutical products.
+These companies also have significantly greater research and marketing capabilities than we do and may also have products that have been approved or are in late stages of development and collaborative arrangements in our target markets with leading companies and research institutions.
 Established pharmaceutical companies may also invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make our product candidates obsolete.
-As a result of all of these factors, our competitors may succeed in obtaining patent protection or FDA or other regulatory approval or discovering, developing and commercializing products in our field before we do.
+As a result of all of these factors, our competitors may succeed in obtaining patent protection or FDA or other regulatory approval or discove